-In order to present as full a picture of the data upon which the previous and the following interpretations are based, relatively detailed reports of all the test trenches and extended excavations are presented in the third volume.
-The third volume also contains a description of the lithic typology used by the project, an illustrated catalog of all the modified bone tools from the site, and a special analysis of unusual scapula tools at the site.
+In order to present as full a picture of the data upon which the previous interpretations were based, relatively detailed reports of all the test trenches and extended excavations are presented in this, the third and final volume.
+This volume also contains a description of the lithic typology used by the project (Chap.
+1), an illustrated catalog of all the modified bone tools from the site (Chap.
+2), and a special analysis of unusual scapula tools at the site (Chap.
+3).
 The intention is for this volume to be used as a kind of reference book, similar to a dictionary.
 It should be consulted whenever any questions about excavation or stratigraphic details of a housepit arise from reading analyses or interpretations in the other volumes.